Scaling Up Bayesian Uncertainty Quantification for Inverse Problems using Deep Neural Networks: Numerical Experiments

-Table \ref{tab:elliptic} summarizes the sampling efficiency of various MCMC algorithms measured by minimum effective sample size (ESS) normalized by the total time consumption, i.e. minESS/s.
-With this standard, emulative $\infty$-HMC and DREAM $\infty$-MALA achieve more than 600 times speed-up in sampling efficiency and DREAM $\infty$-HMC attains 3 orders of magnitude improvement compared to the benchmark pCN.
+Table \ref{tab:elliptic} summarizes the sampling efficiency of various MCMC algorithms measured by minimum effective sample size (ESS) among all parameters normalized by the total time consumption, i.e. minESS/s.
+With this standard, emulative $\infty$-HMC and DREAMC $\infty$-MALA achieve more than 600 times speed-up in sampling efficiency and DREAMC $\infty$-HMC attains 3 orders of magnitude improvement compared to the benchmark pCN.
 Such comparison focuses on the cost of obtaining uncertainty estimates and does not include the time for training CNN and AE, which is relatively much smaller compared with the overall sampling time.

-Figure \ref{fig:elliptic_acf} shows the traceplots of the potential function (data-misfit) on the left panel and autocorrelation functions on the right panel.
+Figure \ref{fig:elliptic_acf} (Appendix \ref{apx:ext}) shows the traceplots of the potential function (data-misfit) on the left panel and autocorrelation functions on the right panel.
 HMC algorithms make distant proposals with least autocorrelation, followed by MALA algorithms and then pCN algorithms with the highest autocorrelation.
-This is also supported numerically by ESS of parameters (the lower autocorrelation, the higher ESS) in Table \ref{tab:elliptic}.
-Note DREAM $\infty$-MALA has similar autocorrelation as HMC algorithms.

-Finally, we plot the Kullback–Leibler (KL) divergence between the posterior and the prior in terms of iteration (upper) and time (lower) respectively in Figure \ref{fig:elliptic_KLt}.
+This is also verified numerically by ESS of parameters (the lower autocorrelation, the higher ESS) in Table \ref{tab:elliptic}.
+Note DREAMC $\infty$-MALA has similar autocorrelation as HMC algorithms.
+Finally, we plot the Kullback–Leibler (KL) divergence between the posterior and the prior in terms of iteration (upper) and time (lower) respectively in Figure \ref{fig:elliptic_KLt} (Appendix \ref{apx:ext}).
 Among all the MCMC algorithms, emulative MCMC algorithms stabilize such measurement the fastest and attain smaller values for given iterations and time.